Bakerhewitt/Secret-Scanner/README.md

 Python Interpreter

 ## Disclaimer
 **AI Usage** The final version was completed with the assistance of Claude, as I was struggling to fill the gaps necessary for the CLI interface and logging.
-For exact updates and changes, please compare both version.
+For exact updates and changes, please compare both versions in the History section of the file.